Community Service Organizations

 Climbers at DGSOM plan to unite medical students of all years to build community both inside and outside the climbing gym.

-• Student Coordinators: Shannon Richardson, Emma Ruskin, Grace Yi
+- Student Advisors: Shannon Richardson, Emma Ruskin, Grace Yi

 The mission of the Community Healing through Art Medicine Program (CHAMP) at DGSOM is to amplify the innate social-emotional and therapeutic benefits of the arts for healing and wellness through immersive volunteering and educational events.
 In collaboration with community partners, students will be exposed to the therapeutic potential of art medicine in multiple dimensions: visual art, dance and movement, poetry, music, as well as verbal and nonverbal communication, managing special needs, traumatic responses, and self-care.